Support Process Information

 - Once the issue has been solved, the user will either be notified by the IT technician responsible or the Help Desk.
 If necessary, the work order will be updated and reviewed again.

 This process has been designed to ensure that most issues get resolved quickly and accurately.
-IT also aims to stay in communication will all users while their issue is being dealt with.
+IT also aims to stay in communication with all users while their issue is being dealt with.
 If you would like an update on any work order you have submitted, please contact IT Support.